What Is A bed Bug?

 Have no fear – Bed Bug Treatment is Here

 Bed Bug Treatment and Eradication

-At Custom Pest Control, we offer a FREE bed bug inspection of your home or business and determine if you have bed bugs and where they reside.
+At Custom Pest Control, we offer bed bug inspections of your home or business and determine if you have bed bugs and where they reside.
 We then follow up with a treatment plan that’s specifically designed to eliminate your bed bug problem.

 Depending on the size of your bed bug infestation we will either use heat treatments, dusting, or both.
 Our goal is results driven and we guarantee your bed bugs will be completely eradicated when our job is finished.

 Bed Bug Infestation?Today’s lifestyle and frequent travel means we’re staying in hotels more often and there’s a good chance you could bring bed bugs home.
 If you even think you have bed bugs, it’s best contact us before the infestation gets out of hand.